 With millions drowning in debt, it’s no wonder so many Americans are refinancing their loans.
-Refinancing can be a great way to get a better interest rate and save money in the long run.
-And if student loans are cramping your style, maybe you’ve thought of joining in the refi madness yourself!
-But is refinancing your student loans smart?
+Refinancing can be a great way to get a better interest rate and save you money in the long run.
+And if student loans are cramping your style, maybe you’re wondering, Should I refinance my student loans?
+Let’s find out!

 When You Shouldn’t Refinance Your Student Loans

 Student loans come in all rates and sizes—and the same is true of refi deals!
 So, before we talk about the smart way to refinance yours, let’s talk about the reasons you might need to take a hard pass on a refi.

 If any of the following apply to your current situation, your best bet is to leave them as they are.
 Do not refinance if:

 - It’s going to cost you any money to get it done.
 Application or origination fees could wipe out any savings you might get in the end.
 You’d be better off putting all your funds toward becoming debt-free fast, instead of wasting money just restructuring the debt.

 - Doing so would saddle you with a higher interest rate than you already have.
 Keep in mind that a lower monthly payment doesn’t necessarily mean you’re winning financially.
 And if lowering that payment raises your interest rate, you’ll be setting yourself back in two ways: paying more and staying in debt longer.